GraphBLAS/SuiteSparseSessions/Session5/README.md

 ```

 **Key Quote:**
-> "I decided this is faster on Cuda because cuda doesn't like branches.
-Cuda doesn't like ifs, it doesn't mind ternaries as much as ifs.
+> "I decided this is faster on CUDA because CUDA doesn't like branches.
+CUDA doesn't like ifs, it doesn't mind ternaries as much as ifs.
 You'd think the compilers wouldn't care between those 2 right?
 But this is just a matter of tweaking the code and optimizing."
 [01:18:30]

 **Timestamp:** [01:15:00]